Rei-SwitchBot/faq/en-us-second-reply/Safety Alarm.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting the Location Information for My Safety Alarm SwitchBot on SwitchBot App Is Not Updated

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A screenshot of the map screen that could be checked by tapping the Safety Alarm in the SwitchBot app

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting the Location Information for My Safety Alarm SwitchBot on Find My App Is Not Updated

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A screenshot showing that location information is not updating in the Find My app

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Safety Alarm Not Powering on

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. To determine if your device needs to be replaced, could you kindly provide the following information?
+  1. A video showing the indicator light not turning on even when pressing the button on the Safety Alarm

+2. Also, if the replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.